 Craniosacral Fascial/Dental Therapy (CFT)

-CFT combines combines critical treatments for fascia and dental issues with the more familiar Craniosacral Therapy
+CFT combines combines essential approaches to relax fascia and dental issues with the more familiar Craniosacral Therapy

 The difference between CFT and Craniosacral Therapy?

 CFT’s founder, Dr. Barry Gillespie, says